 Step 3: Be matched with a mentee

 Finally, we pair you with a child and the fun begins!
-We prayerfully consider each match, as we believe each relationship has potential for life-long impact.
-We also commit to support you and your mentee throughout your relationship.
+We prayerfully consider each match, as we believe each relationship has the potential for life-long impact.
+We also commit to supporting you and your mentee throughout your relationship.

 - Mentors must be at least 18 years of age.

-- Mentors must be followers of Jesus, involved in a local church and agree to the Gospel Village statement of faith.
+- Mentors must be followers of Jesus, involved in a local church and agree to the Mentor Connect statement of faith.

 - Make a minimum commitment of at least one year

 - Make contact with your mentee four times per month, at least twice in person.
 Other ways of contact include a phone call and/or a handwritten letter.